 So is there something deeper at stake in this?
 It is possible whether or not people bring a growth mindset to this whole subject, or whether they bring self-limiting beliefs such as, “I could never do this people thing as I’m an Introvert.”
-In my paper, The Seven Traits of High Performers, I identify the growth mindset, as set out by Carol Dweck, as a key attribute of the Positive Outliers.
+In my short e-Book, the 7 Keys to Exceptional Performance, I identify the growth mindset, as set out by Carol Dweck, as a key attribute of the Positive Outliers.

 Whether introvert, extrovert or ambivert, the Positive Outlier will bring a growth mindset to the challenge of leading and influencing people, will reflect, learn, and expect to grow in effectiveness.
 And it seems they do.